 Diarrhea is a very common condition that affects people of all ages.
 It is a frequent cause of visits to healthcare providers and can vary in severity from mild and self-limiting to severe and requiring medical intervention.

-Diagnosis typically involves a review of medical history, physical examination, and tests such as stool samples, blood tests, and imaging studies if necessary, to identify the underlying cause.
+Diagnosis of Diarrhea typically involves a review of medical history, physical examination, and tests such as stool samples, blood tests, and imaging studies if necessary, to identify the underlying cause.

 Home remedies may include drinking clear fluids like water, broth, or oral rehydration solutions, consuming bland foods (e.g., bananas, rice, applesauce, toast), and avoiding dairy products and fatty or spicy foods.
 Probiotics may also help restore gut balance.